 In these situations, many customers turn to alternative payment methods like buy now, pay later (BNPL), which offer the convenience of paying for purchases over time without worrying about traditional financing requirements like interest rates or credit checks.

-And it seems like these alternative approaches are becoming increasingly popular among online shoppers: according to recent data, BNPL transactions grew by 29% year over year in 2018.
+And it seems like these alternative approaches are becoming increasingly popular among online shoppers: according to the recent Shopify report, buy-now-pay-later spending was up a whopping 438% when compared to 2019 levels.

 Many consumers opt for these convenient financing tools instead of using traditional credit cards.
 Perhaps it’s because it offers an easy way to make impulse buys or larger ticket items without disrupting their monthly budget.